usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for maintenance.

 Policies and procedures provide the details necessary to implement management and operational controls for the approval and monitoring of onsite and offsite IoT device maintenance activities.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**